 - If you make the sauce ahead of time, reheat it in a saucepan for a few minutes until warm before tossing it with the chicken.

-- For a healthy orange chicken meal for the family, serve over rice, cauliflower rice, or any roasted vegetable!
+- For a healthy orange chicken recipe for the family, serve over rice, cauliflower rice, or steamed or roasted vegetables!

 - 1 teaspoon apple cider vinegar

 - 2 lbs boneless skinless chicken thighs or breasts, cut into 1-inch pieces

 - 2/3 cup all-purpose gluten free flour (or cassava flour)

 - Sliced green onions or sesame seeds, for garnish (optional)

 - Prep: Preheat the oven to 400°F and line a baking sheet with parchment paper.
 Spray or brush the parchment paper with avocado oil.

 - Make the Marinade: In a large bowl, whisk the egg, coconut aminos, apple cider vinegar, and 1/4 teaspoon of the sea salt.
 Add the chicken to the marinade and toss to coat.

 - Dredge the Chicken: In a medium bowl, whisk together the all purpose flour, arrowroot, and the remaining 1 teaspoon sea salt.
 Remove the chicken pieces from the marinade and dredge them in the flour mixture.
 Gently shake off the excess flour and place the chicken on a baking sheet.